 With two new festival headliners in the shape of Mumford and Sons on the Friday and The Libertines on the Sunday stepping up to the plate, the festival is always open for new blood in the top slots and they both drew a huge reaction.
 Saturday was headlined by the mighty behemoths that are Metallica, back for their 4th slot at the top of the bill, but in the middle day instead – every time that Metallica had headlined before had been as the festival closing act on Sunday.

-Opening on Friday on the Main Stage were Mariachi El Bronx for their first appearance of the day –they’d also play the Lock Up stage later as The Bronx.
-With the sun shining, their Mexican style music was just the perfect start to a virtually rain free weekend.
+Opening Friday on the Main Stage were Mariachi El Bronx for their first appearance of the day – they’d also play the Lock Up stage later as The Bronx.
+With the sun shining, their Mexican style music was the perfect start to the weekend.
 Neck Deep, fresh from playing the Vans Warped Tour stateside followed, proving that they surely will be a one to watch as they scale the bill in years to come.

-“But to be able to play Reading is just insane, to be able to say that we have walked in the footsteps of Kurt Cobain and Nirvana it’s just INSANE!!”
+To be able to play Reading is just insane, to be able to say that we have walked in the footsteps of Kurt Cobain and Nirvana, it’s INSANE!”

 Ben Barlow (Neck Deep)

 Also on the Main Stage were bands that had been gradually growing in stature, with their billing being the perfect indication.
 Both alt-J and Bastille put in rapturously received later slots, while Panic!
 At The Disco and All Time Low both returned like all-conquering heroes and played next to each other in the late afternoon.